rossedward-arch/ml-generative-energy-design/learning_roadmap/01_foundation/01_progress_log.md

 **Next Step**
 * **Strategic Adjustment**: I've realized that my understanding from this chapter wasn't solidifying as quickly as I'd like, primarily because I wasn't getting enough hands-on, problem-solving coding practice.
 To address this and increase my practical coding fluency, I will now begin '100 Days of Code: The Complete Python Pro Bootcamp' (Angela Yu, Udemy).
 This will provide the intensive, project-based coding experience I need.
 * While working on the bootcam, I will also:
-  * Break larger problems into smaller parts and write helper functions where possible
+  * Break larger problems into smaller parts and write helper functions where possible.
-  * Re-attempt challenging list-based exercises to reinforce understanding (Struggled for an hour with the 'Coin Flip Streak' problem because of an `or` operator precedence bug, due to 'short-circuiting, always 100% or 0%.)
+  * Re-attempt challenging list-based exercises to reinforce understanding.
-  * Read Chapter 7 on Dictionaries to understand how key-value data structures can be combined with lists
+  * Read Chapter 7 on Dictionaries to understand how key-value data structures can be combined with lists.
   * Create a small mini-project that uses both lists and loops, such as managing sensor data or simulation results over time.

 ---